NWACS is run completely on volunteer power! Scroll down to read about our lovely volunteers who make this organization possible.

 Tessa is a Speech-Language Pathologist born and raised in the Pacific Northwest.
 She has worked within the Kent School District for seven years and has worked with children ages 3-12 with various communication disorders and disabilities, including many with complex communication needs.
 She has experience working with a variety of Augmentative-Alternative Communication (AAC) systems, both low and high tech, and believes there is nothing more powerful than connecting a child with a means of functional communication.
 When not working, she likes to travel, hike, read, and trial new recipes.

-Education Chairman: Mary Lee Delony, MA, CCC
+Conference Coordinator: Mary Lee Delony, MA, CCC

 Mary Lee became a Speech-Language Pathologist in 1972 and has worked in the field ever since.
 She currently works in the Bellevue School District and continues to enjoy working with children.
 She has been an active member of NWACS since almost the beginning.
 Mary Lee enjoys biking, hiking, swimming and generally being active.
 She also saves time to enjoy her passion for reading.